-\textbf{Segment Anything Model} (SAM)~\citep{segment-anything} introduces a large-scale dataset, a model, and training recipe to enable segmentation given a prompt.
+\textbf{Segment Anything Model} (SAM)~\citep{segment-anything} introduces a large-scale dataset, a model, and a training recipe to enable segmentation given a prompt.
 The dataset consists of triplets of an image, a geometric prompt, and a segmentation mask.
-SAM consists of an image encoder, a prompt-encoder, and a mask decoder.
+SAM consists of an image encoder, a prompt encoder, and a mask decoder.
 SAM's image encoder is a ViT-Det~\citep{vit-det} pretrained with MAE~\citep{MAE} objective, which is endowed with rich high-frequency localization knowledge~\citep{park2022self}.
-The prompt-encoder gets a geometric input in the form of points, mask-regions, or bounding boxes.
-Mask decoder gets output of both encoders and produce high-resolution segmentation mask.
-SAM is trained supervised using a linear combination of Focal~\citep{FOCAL} and Dice~\citep{DICE} losses and is capable of generating segmentation masks even when the input prompt is ambiguous/low-quality.
+The prompt-encoder gets a geometric input in the form of points, mask regions, or bounding boxes.
+The mask decoder gets the output of both encoders and produces a high-resolution segmentation mask.
+SAM is trained using a linear combination of Focal~\citep{FOCAL} and Dice~\citep{DICE} losses and is capable of generating segmentation masks even when the input prompt is ambiguous/low-quality.
 It is noteworthy that \citet{segment-anything} briefly discusses a possible multi-task pre-training strategy to enable free-form text-to-mask capability, but has not released the model.